-CONSERVATION, EXISTING USE, AND PROTECTION OF MINERAL AND SOIL RESOURCES
+CONSERVATION, EXISTING USE, AND PROTECTION OF MINERAL AND SOIL RESOURCES information can also be found in the COASTAL MANAGEMENT ELEMENT.

 Commercially valuable minerals are not mined or extracted in the Delray Beach Planning Area and there is not any active or inactive mineral mining sites.
 There are concentrations of coquina, dolomite, and sand below the surface throughout the City.